Generic Name: temozolomide (TEM oh ZOE loe mide)

 Using temozolomide may increase your risk of developing certain types of bone marrow cancer.
 Ask your doctor about your specific risk.

-This medicine may affect fertility in men.
+This medicine may affect fertility (ability to have children) in men.
 Talk to your doctor about your own risk.

 How should I take temozolomide?